-Average EPD of the product "laminated porcelain stoneware ceramic surfaces reinforced with glass fibre mesh - slabs and tiles" of thickness 3.5 mm.
-Manufactured in the Fiorano Modenese facilities.
-Production and sales figures refer to the year 2022.
+Average EPD of the product "laminated porcelain stoneware ceramic surfaces reinforced with glass fibre mesh - slabs and tiles" manufactured at the Fiorano Modenese facility.
+All production and sales figures refer to the year 2022.

 According to the PCR ICMQ-001/15 rev. 3 the LCA study and the relative EPD, is "cradle to grave".
 Modules included are A1, A2, A3, A4, A5, B1-B7, C1, C2, C3, C4 and D. All manufacturing activities and packaging/auxiliary's production are in module A3, while energy production and input materials are in A1.
 Transport to clients (A4) and installation (A5) are included together with end-of-life scenarios (benefits and loads included according to D module).